noel-castillo/FoodTruckProject/README.md

 ### Overview

+User will be prompted regarding how many food trucks they wish to enter.

-User will be allowed to enter data for a total of 5 food trucks to include food truck name, food type, and rating.
+User will be able to input data for a food truck and the program will continue to the next phase once they have inputted an amount according to the number of food trucks specified.

-User can enter quit for the food truck name if there is no more food trucks to input.
+User can enter quit for the food truck name if there is no more food trucks to input even if they haven't inputted an amount equal to their initial prompt.

 Program will display a menu with options from which the user can select from.